Jannyboy11/ScalaPluginLoader/README.md

 #### Pros
 - Write idiomatic Scala!
 - No need to shade anymore!
 - Support multiple Scala versions at the same time!
+ScalaLoader uses classloader magic to make that work.
-- Supports custom scala versions
+- Supports custom scala versions by adding/changing URLs in the config file.
 - Annotation-based detection of the plugin's main class - no need to write a plugin.yml.
 If you wish to use a plugin.yml still, you can, however I always found it a pain.